Share on:

 Navigating through public spaces can be challenging for individuals with visual impairments.
 Having proper wayfinding solutions in place is crucial to ensure accessibility and safety for the visually impaired.
 Tactile wayfinding uses specialized textures and indicators to guide users and provide important spatial information non-visually through the sense of touch.

 As per accessibility legislation in Canada, implementing compliant tactile wayfinding solutions in public spaces is a legal obligation.
-This guide will explore what tactile wayfinding entails, how it helps the visually impaired, types of solutions and standards for optimal implementation.
+This guide will explore what tactile wayfinding entails, how it helps the visually impaired, types of code compliant tactile solutions, and standards for optimal implementation.
 Read out to know:

 An Overview of Tactile Wayfinding